aqureshiest/earnest-dev/README.md

-I'll update the README file based on the information provided.
-Here's the revised version:

 # Earnest AI Tools Local Development Guide

 This guide will walk you through setting up the project for local development.